Frit44555/IS_testing_dip/README.md

 *Before as execute "create_function_view.sql" check extension BD, must exist pgcrypto.
 If its not, execute "create extension pgcrypto" for "easy_tests" database.

 After work done can start program src/__main__.py

+Program interacts with database via functions on the database.
+Does this class "DataBaseQuery" in dir src/DataBaseQuery.py